-- (1) Consists of contractual obligations from non-cancelable office space under operating leases. - (2) Consists of minimum purchase commitments with independent contract manufacturers. - (3) Consists of an estimate of all open purchase orders and contractual obligations in the ordinary course of business, other than commitments with contract manufacturers and suppliers, for which we have not received the goods or services.
-Purchase obligations do not include contracts that may be cancelled without penalty.
-Although open purchase orders are considered enforceable and legally binding, the terms generally allow us the option to cancel, reschedule, and adjust our requirements based on our business needs prior to the delivery of goods or performance of services.
+(1) Consists of contractual obligations from non-cancelable office space under operating leases.
+(2)

+Consists of minimum purchase commitments with independent contract manufacturers

+Consists of an estimate of open purchase orders and contractual obligations in the ordinary course of business, other than commitments with contract manufacturers and suppliers, for which we have not received the goods or services.
 No tax liabilities related to uncertain tax positions have been included in the table.
-As of December 31, 2013, we had \$30.2 million of long-term tax liabilities, including interest, related to uncertain tax positions.
+As of December 31, 2015, we had \$60.6 million of long-term tax liabilities, including interest, related to uncertain tax positions.
 Because of the high degree of uncertainty regarding the settlement of these liabilities, we are unable to estimate the years in which future cash outflows may occur.